 I am a Registered Massage Therapist (RMT) with over 7 years of experience in Vancouver, BC.
 My practice is focused in perinatal health with an emphasis on prenatal massage therapy.
-I am also a Birth Doula and provide labour and birth support to my pregnant clients.
+I have had the honour to provide labour and birth support to my pregnant clients, and although I am not currently taking on birth clients I utilize that knowledge in my massage therapy practice.
 I value evidence-based care and often find myself taking more continued education courses than required by my regulatory college.
 Learn more about me here.

 In British Columbia, Massage Therapy is a regulated healthcare profession in which practitioners undergo between 2200 and 3000 hours of experience at an accredited institute before successfully completing 3 competency-based written and practical board exams.
 Massage therapy students have a medical-based education consisting of more than solely massage techniques but also anatomy, biology, chemistry, neurology, pharmacology, pathology, orthopaedics, and more.